-- A firefighter, Gulf War veteran, and local homeland security responder, who is also a convert to Islam, has been stopped at the border multiple times; questioned about his political views, religious beliefs, and charitable contributions; and had his laptop and cell phone searched. - A Muslim U.S. citizen and Yale graduate student who provides expert consulting to media outlets, the National Counterterrorism Center, and the Department of State has been stopped at the border on multiple occasions, been interrogated about his religious activities and his lectures, and had his laptop searched and data on his cell phone seized and copied. - An award-winning filmmaker and journalist whose films examined issues including the American occupation of Iraq, detentions at Guantanamo Bay, and domestic surveillance was stopped nearly every time she exited or entered the country for six years; her electronics have been seized and retained for weeks. - A volunteer with the Bradley Manning Support Network was placed on a government watchlist, stopped upon his return from a vacation in Mexico, and questioned about his political activities and beliefs.
-His laptop, camera, and USB drive were taken and returned seven weeks later, without explanation, beyond the period permitted by CBP rules.
-After he sued, a federal judge ruled that travelers retain their First Amendment rights and may not be targeted on the basis of their lawful associations "simply because the initial search occurred at the border."
-However, the judge did not disturb the agency's ability to conduct a search without suspicion of criminal activity as long as the search is not based on the person's lawful associations.
+- A firefighter, Gulf War veteran, and local homeland security responder, who is also a convert to Islam, has been stopped at the border multiple times; questioned about his political views, religious beliefs, and charitable contributions; and had his laptop and cell phone searched.298 - A Muslim U.S. citizen and Yale graduate student who provides expert consulting to media outlets, the National Counterterrorism Center, and the Department of State has been stopped at the border on multiple occasions, been interrogated about his religious activities and his lectures, and had his laptop searched and data on his cell phone seized and copied.299 - An award-winning filmmaker and journalist whose films examined issues including the American occupation of Iraq, detentions at Guantanamo Bay, and domestic surveillance was stopped nearly every time she exited or entered the country for six years; her electronics have been seized and retained for weeks.300 - A volunteer with the Bradley Manning Support Network was placed on a government watchlist,301 stopped upon his return from a vacation in Mexico, and questioned about his political activities and beliefs.302 His laptop, camera, and USB drive were taken and returned seven weeks later, without explanation, beyond the period permitted by CBP rules.303 After he sued, a federal judge ruled that travelers retain their First Amendment rights and may not be targeted on the basis of their lawful associations "simply because the initial search occurred at the border."
+However, the judge did not disturb the agency's ability to conduct a search without suspicion of criminal activity as long as the search is not based on the person's lawful associations.304

 This broad latitude to search devices is coupled with the authority to keep and share it on grounds short of suspicion of criminal activity.
-While the Privacy Impact Assessment acknowledges that "CBP and ICE do not make the information sharing process fully transparent to the public," certain parameters are known.
-For instance, without any basis for suspicion, CBP may detain an electronic device for five days, a period that can be extended in the event of unidentified extenuating circumstances.
-A phone, computer, or camera may be detained because the connecting time between flights is short or the content is in a foreign language.
-During that time, CBP can search the device and share it with any other federal agency for analysis.

-Alternatively, instead of detaining the device, CBP or ICE can copy the contents of the device - without any suspicion of criminal activity - to conduct a more in-depth search at its convenience, within 30 days unless a supervisor approves an extension.
-The traveler has no right to be notified that the contents of his electronic device have been copied.
-DHS may also solicit technical assistance to decrypt any encrypted information - again, "without a reasonable articulable suspicion that the data on the electronic device is evidence of a crime."3111 The agency providing the assistance may retain the materials if it has a "valid basis for its own independent authority;"312 as illustrated in this report, that authority can be wideranging.
-(Materials may also be shared with other agencies for subject matter assistance, though only with reasonable suspicion that the data on the electronic device is evidence of a crime.)
+While the Privacy Impact Assessment acknowledges that "CBP and ICE do not make the information sharing process fully transparent to the public," certain parameters are known.305 For instance, without any basis for suspicion, CBP may detain an electronic device for five days, a period that can be extended in the event of unidentified extenuating circumstances.306 A phone, computer, or camera may be detained because the connecting time between flights is short or the content is in a foreign language.307 During that time, CBP can search the device and share it with any other federal agency for analysis.308 unless a supervisor approves an extension.309 The traveler has no right to be notified that the contents of his electronic device have been copied.310 DHS may also solicit technical assistance to decrypt any encrypted information - again, "without a reasonable articulable suspicion that the data on the electronic device is evidence of a crime."3111 The agency providing the assistance may retain the materials if it has a "valid basis for its own independent authority;"312 as illustrated in this report, that authority can be wideranging.
+(Materials may also be shared with other agencies for subject matter assistance, though only with reasonable suspicion that the data on the electronic device is evidence of a crime.313)